hazenai/system-docs/docs/site-rules-specs.md

 them as long as it enters the Zebra region after entering the Enter region at some point.
 Another addition to the ruleline can be of the Duration parameter such as Duration: 1.5 where 1.5 is the duration in seconds.
-A rule employing the parameter Duration has been provided in the above sample configuration, named as ‘EnteringRightRegion’.
+A rule employing the parameter Duration has been provided in the above sample configuration, named as `EnteringRightRegion`.

 ### Caveats: